core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    * The four least significant bits encode the length of the 'id detail' minus 1, as an integer.

    * The fifth least significant bit is the "No Forward Secrecy" 'p' bit, see {{no-fs-signaling}}.
-Setting this bit to 1 will indicate to the other peer to use the no-FS mode of KUDOS.
-By default the FS mode of KUDOS will be used, however there are device which may not support using that mode and thus must use the no-FS mode.
-In the case that the peers signal different 'p' bits, and thus do not agree on the KUDOS mode to use, KUDOS execution will be terminated.
-For steps to take if initiator or responder indicates to use the no-FS mode, see {{no-fs-mode}}.
+The sender peer indicates its wish to run KUDOS in FS mode or in no-FS mode, by setting the 'p' bit to 0 or 1, respectively.
+This makes KUDOS possible to run also to devices that do not support its FS mode.
+At the same time, two devices MUST run KUDOS in FS mode if they both support it, as per {{ssec-update-function}}.
+The execution of KUDOS in no-FS mode is defined in {{no-fs-mode}}.

    * The sixth least significant bit is the "Preserve Observations" 'b' bit, see {{preserving-observe-signaling}}.
-Setting this bit to 1 will indicate to the other peer to use preserve observations after KUDOS execution has finished.
-In the case that the 'b' bits indicated by the peers are not equal, and thus do not agree to preserve observations, all observations will be terminated.
-For steps to take if both initiator and recipient indicates to preserve observations, see {{preserving-observe}}.
+The sender peer indicates its wish to preserve ongoing observations or not beyond the KUDOS execution, by setting the 'b' bit to 1 or 0, respectively.
+The related processing is defined in {{preserving-observe}}.

    * The seventh least significant bit is reserved and SHALL be set to zero.